CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 Tough Tony lit a fag from the case and blew a funnel of gray smoke.

 “I still don’t get all the big mystery stuff.”

 “Use your head, Farino.
 Do you think I tip my headquarters to every punk I import into New York for a job?
 Maybe you’ll click tonight and maybe you won’t.
 If the deal flops you go out of my headquarters the same way you came in—blindfolded.
 You’re in no position to rat on me.
-And Tony——n
+And Tony—”

 The voice crawled with menace!

 “That’s a break for you; not being able to rat.”

 The killer said vaguely: “Sure, sure!”
 His flat forehead was wrinkled as though in perplexity.
 He clicked his tongue and swallowed.
 His eyes looked glazed, uncertain.
 He rocked a little and regarded the ash on his cigarette with owlish gravity.
 He whispered in foggy alarm: “Say, listen....
 What th’...”

 His eyelids closed.
 His body bent suddenly at the waist and pitched forward.

 The masked man sprang catlike, without a sound, caught the unconscious killer as he fell and eased him to the floor.
 He picked up the cigarette from the carpet, pinched out the glow and dropped it into his pocket.

 The shade on the window was still drawn.
-With a muscular heave be flopped Farino on the bed and composed him for untroubled slumber.
+With a muscular heave he flopped Farino on the bed and composed him for untroubled slumber.

 For a moment he stood tense, listening.
 Then he jerked off the scarlet mask.
 Farino’s mouth was wide open; he looked like a hippo; a hippo with gold bridges work and brown, tobacco-stained molars.